-Some would say it was unlucky - the side having been denied two tries by the referee in a one-point defeat at Gloucester that would have kept the club in the top flight - but the damage was done by an opening two months that saw the Saints win just once in eight games before McGeechan's arrival.
+Some claimed it was unlucky, with the side denied two tries by the referee in a one-point defeat at Gloucester that would have kept the club in the top flight.
+However the damage was already done in an opening two months of the season which saw Saints win just once in eight games before McGeechan's arrival.

-Off the field there was plenty of change, too.
-This time the upheaval was instigated throughout rugby by the International Rugby Board's announcement on the eve of the 1995 Rugby World Cup that the sport was to go fully professional.
-The club needed backing, and it came from Keith Barwell, a local entrepreneur who had made his fortune from the newspaper industry.
-A life-long Saints fan, 'Uncle Keith', as the Saints supporters lovingly know their chairman, stepped in to bankroll the club, thereby ensuring that the Saints were not left behind by the new rugby revolution.
+Off the field there was plenty of change too.
+The International Rugby Board's announced on the eve of the 1995 Rugby World Cup that the sport was to go fully professional, so the Club needed backing.
+That came from Keith Barwell; a local entrepreneur who had made his fortune from the newspaper industry.
+A life-long Saints fan, ‘Uncle Keith’ – as Saints supporters lovingly knew their chairman – stepped in to bankroll the Club and ensured Saints were not left behind by the new rugby revolution.

-More top players joined the Saints, notably Pat Lam, who as captain became one of the fulcrums of the team and a hero to the fans.
-Allan Bateman, a centre who had starred on the 1997 British and Irish Lions tour to South Africa, joined his team mates Dawson, Grayson, Rodber and Nick Beal at Franklin's Gardens in 1999.
+More top players joined up, notably Pat Lam, who as captain became one of the fulcrums of the team and a hero to the supporters.
+Allan Bateman, a centre who had starred on the 1997 British & Irish Lions tour to South Africa, joined fellow tourists Dawson, Grayson, Rodber and Nick Beal at Franklin's Gardens in 1999.
 And Argentine duo Freddie Mendez and Martin Scelzo were coupled together in the front row with Springbok World Cup winner Garry Pagel to make a formidable unit feared throughout the country.

-In front of a then-record Heineken Cup crowd at Twickenham, the Saints ripped into Munster from the first whistle, and while the Irishmen scored the only try of the contest, the men from Northampton held their nerve - Grayson in particular with his three penalties - and lifted the trophy (pictured above) to round off the greatest day in the club's history.
+In front of a then-record Heineken Cup crowd at Twickenham, the men from Northampton held their nerve – Grayson in particular with three penalties – and lifted the trophy (pictured above) to round off the greatest day in the Club's history.